Highlights

 • Annapurna Conservation Area Project (ACAP Permit)

 • Special Restricted Area Permit for Manaslu (Manaslu RAP Permit): the cost varies according to the season.
-From September to November it is USD 70 for 7 days, and each extra day costs USD 10.
-The rest of the year (December-August) costs USD 75 for 7 days and each extra day costs USD 10, another season cost 100 USD for 7 days and each extra day costs 10 USD.
+From September to November, it is USD 70 for 7 days, and each extra day costs USD 10.
+The rest of the year (December-August) costs USD 75 for 7 days, and each extra day costs USD 10; another season costs USD 100 for 7 days, and each extra day costs USD 10.

 • Manaslu Conservation Area Project (MCAP Permit): 3000 NPR